 In 1975, thanks to the new collision machine SPEAR, he discovered the tau lepton, but his discovery was not confirmed by others experiments.
 He spent may be the four most awful years of his life until 1979 where the tau was seen again.
 His discovery of the tau was the confirmation of the existence of three families of leptons and a strong hint for the existence of the tau neutrino ντ.

-Masatoshi Koshiba was born in 1922.
+Masatoshi Koshiba was born in 1926.
 After studying in the University of Tokyo, he went to University of Rochester, New York, where he received a Ph.D. in physics in 1955.
 After a career of professor, mainly at the university of Chicago and at the University of Tokyo where he became Emeritus Professor in 1987, he went to the Tokai university from 1987 to 1997.
 During this period, he was mainly involved in neutrino studies and was the lead of the Kamiokande experiment which confirmed the solar neutrino deficit observed by R. Davis and was one of the neutrino detectors having seen the neutrino burst coming from the supernova SN1987A.
 He then participated to the Superkamiokande experiment which, in 1998, announced the long waited evidence for neutrino oscillation.
 At the university of Tokyo, in 1986, he was the mentor of Takaaki Kajita, who later led SuperKamiokande.
 In 2002, he shared the Nobel Prize in Physics with Raymond Davis Jr. and Riccardo Giacconi for his contributions to the detection of cosmic neutrinos.
 He died in november 2020.

 Herbert Hwa-sen Chen was born in Chunking, China in 1942.
 After immigrating to the United States with his family in 1955, he studied in Massachusetts and earned a bachelor of science degree in physics from the CalTech in 1964.
 He then earned his doctorate in theoretical physics from Princeton University in 1968 and joined the newly formed physics department at University of California, Irvine as a postdoctoral theorist in 1968 and worked within Frederick Reines’ Neutrino Group.
 Chen began a long-term experimental program for the development of methods to measure the properties of neutrinos, working on elastic neutrino-electron scattering.